A compartment syndrome is the result of an increase in pressure within the compartments of the lower leg.

 MEDICAL TREATMENT:

 - Acute compartment syndrome is treated with an immediate fasciotomy — a surgical procedure where fascia is cut to relieve pressure or tension.
+Compartment syndrome is a medical emergency that requires prompt diagnosis and treatment to prevent permanent damage to the muscles and nerves.
+If you suspect compartment syndrome, seek immediate medical attention.

 - Chronic compartment syndrome can be treated conservatively with rest and stretching.
 If this fails, fasciotomy is performed.